-Update 2018: Scilly Cay is currently closed.
+Update 2018: Scilly Cay is currently closed, will be re-opening winter 2018.
 Updates to come.

 Set on a tiny island off of the coast of idyllic Island Harbour in East End Anguilla, Scilly Cay is a gem of a spot.